28 Nov EASTERN QUOLL

 Scientific Name: Dasyurus viverrinus

 The eastern quoll is a medium-sized carnivorous dasyurid marsupial native to Australia.
 They once used to be common throughout Australia, but were declared extinct on the mainland in 1963 due to introduced feral predators and now only exist in Tasmania.
 Aussie Ark has identified the Eastern quoll as a key species as it plays an important role, scavenging on carrion on the forest floor and assist in maintaining balance within their ecosystem, as a natural predator.

-A slightly built animal with large sensitive ears, thick, soft fur that is coloured fawn, brown or black.
+Eastern quolls are slightly built with large sensitive ears and soft, thick fur.
 Small white spots cover the body except for the bushy tail which may have a white tip.
 It has two colour phases – ginger-brown or black, both with white spots on the body but not the tail.

 Male eastern quolls are about the size of a small domestic cat averaging 60 cm in length and 1.3 kg in weight; females are slightly smaller.
 Distinguished from the larger Spotted-tailed quoll by the absence of spots on its tail, only four toes on hindfoot, and a less bulky head shape.

 It is found in a variety of habitats including dry sclerophyll forest, scrub, heathland, alpine areas, however, it seems to prefer dry grassland and forest bounded by agricultural land, particularly where pasture grubs are common.
 Home ranges vary between the sexes and are dependent on habitat quality.
 In fertile habitats, females restrict their movements to a few hundred metres surrounding their dens if prey is plentiful.
 Males will often travel over a kilometre in a night, familiarising themselves with local mates.